pledbrook/lazybones/README.md

 command to create as many controllers as you need.

-As with the `create` command, you can also pass in property values on the command line if the sub-template is parameterised:
+As with the `create` command, you can also pass in property values on the command line if the subtemplate is parameterised:

     lazybones generate controller -Ppackage=org.example.myapp -Pclass=Book

 The last option available to you as a user is template qualifiers.
-These only work if the sub-template supports them, but they allow you to pass additional information in a concise way:
+These only work if the subtemplate supports them, but they allow you to pass additional information in a concise way:

     lazybones generate artifact::controller